-Deliberate foul leads to injury to the fouled player (note minus point or disqualification).
-The match can continue for the time being, but must be cancelled later in the match due to the resulting injury and the fouled player is ahead in the ranking.
-Unintentional fouls result in injury to the fouled fighter and the fight must be stopped immediately or later due to the injury sustained.
-The cancellation takes place after the end of the majority of the rounds and the score results in a winner by points decision.
+Intentional foul leads to injury to the fouled player (note minus point or disqualification).
+The fight can continue for the time being, but must stopped later in the match due to the resulting injury and the fouled player is ahead in the ranking.

+Unintentional fouls result in injury to the fouled fighter and the bout must be stopped immediately or later due to the resulting injury.
+The fight is stopped at the end of the majority of the rounds and the score results in a winner by points decision

-Unforeseen, external circumstances lead to the fight being cancelled after the end of the majority of the rounds and the score results in a winner by points decision.
+Unforeseen, external circumstances lead to the fight being stopped after the end of the majority of the rounds and the score results in a winner by points decision.